nxskok/pasias/docs/27-stan.md

 Solution

-Two parts: set up the data, and then feed it into `sampling`:
+Two parts: set up the data, and then sample it: